-Mrs. Jessyca McCall Darrington, 334-229-4382 www.alasu.edu
+Vacant 334-229-4382 www.alasu.edu

 Alabama State University is firmly committed to providing for the emotional wellness of students.
-Counselors provide confidential mental health counseling services to assist students in developing healthy relationships, and positive coping skills that will enable them to effectively problem solve, resolve conflicts and make informed decisions.
+Counselors provide confidential mental health counseling services to assist students in developing healthy relationships, and positive coping skills that will enable them to solve problems effectively, resolve conflicts and make informed decisions.
 To experience academic achievement without growing personally, emotionally and socially inhibits students from developing to their full potential.
 Counseling services are free to all students enrolled in the University.
 Services may be accessed via appointments, walk-in, telephone or referrals from faculty and staff.